 The Company leases out space in buildings it owns in El Monte, California, to third-party tenants under noncancelable operating leases and has leased out such space since the Company purchased such buildings.
-The Company determines whether a lease exists at inception.
-The Company recognizes lease payments as income over the lease terms on a straight-line basis and recognizes variable lease payments as income in the period in which the changes in facts and circumstances on which the variable lease payment are based occur.
+The Company recognizes lease payments as income over the lease terms on a straight-line basis and recognizes variable lease payments as income in the period in which the changes in facts and circumstances on which the variable lease payments are based occur.
 The net rental income is included in the interest and other income, net, in the accompanying Condensed Consolidated Statement of Operations.